 Road tripping is the quintessential American summer vacation.
 We joined the masses this year with a 10 day road trip through Arizona and Utah.
-Every year, (OK, this is only year 2, but we hope it continues for many years to come!), we set off with a friend and her family for a summer adventure at a US national park.

 Our epic journey took us to 4 national parks as well as some classic American gems –Route 66, the wonders of the Grand Canyon, rafting down the Colorado River and hiking through a river at Zion.
 It truly was the ultimate family vacation with out of this world landscapes and off the beaten path fun for everyone.
 There really is so much to see and do in Arizona with kids!

 Heading towards the Grand Canyon’s South Rim, we were sidelined by Bearizona, a drive through animal park, on the turn-off between Willams, Arizona and the Grand Canyon.
 My son thought it was the coolest thing ever to see bears, bison and other animals walk right in front of our car.
 And..actually, it was pretty cool.
 Pulled between hanging with the animals or moving on, we finally hit the road looking forward to meeting our friends at the Grand Canyon.